pauljeter/pauljeter-astro/src/content/blog/control-scope-with-sass-and-bem-naming.md

 ## How Does This Relate to Sass?

-Let’s transfer this concept to Sass and manage CSS scope similarly with a `$self` variable.
+Let's transfer this concept to Sass and manage CSS scope similarly with a `$self` variable.

 Given this markup: